honeycombio/helm-charts/charts/observability-pipeline/README.md

 # Honeycomb Observability Pipeline

+> [!WARNING]
+> This is an experimental helm chart that is still under development.
+Breaking changes may be made without warning.

 This is a WIP helm chart that can install both the OpenTelemetry Collector and Honeycomb Refinery.

 ## Prerequisites